GianM0027/GianM0027/README.md

 # 💫 About Me:
 Hi!
 I’m Gian Mario — I hold a Bachelor’s in Computer Science and a Master’s in Artificial Intelligence.
-<br>I’m passionate about bringing deep learning to life through real-world applications.
-Beyond that, I enjoy music, nature, technology, science in general, and everything that lies beyond our Terra.
+<br>I’m passionate about deep learning and its real-world applications.
+I enjoy music and nature, and I have a strong interest in technology, science, and everything beyond our Terra.

 ## 🌐 Socials: